 - Extremely quick and easy set-up.

-- Alleviating the administrative burden of running your own Limited Company: no VAT returns! no invoicing! no Company Returns!
-Have you calculated the true cost of running your own Limited Company?
+- Alleviating the administrative burden of running your own Limited Company including: no VAT returns, no invoicing, no company returns,

-Our partners provide a higher level of service including dedicated account managers, IR-35 assessments and IR-35 insurance and retaining top tax QCs to deal with any routine enquiries from the tax office.
+Our partners provide a higher level of service including dedicated account managers, IR-35 assessments and IR-35 insurance and retaining top tax experts to deal with any routine enquiries from the tax office.

-Contact us to obtain more information or quotes on your net earnings from a variety of different Umbrella Companies and choose the solution that best suits your situation.
+Contact us to obtain more information or quotes on your net earnings from a variety of different companies and choose the solution that best suits your situation.

 One good example is the UK model, where there are no direct regulatory agencies for these companies.
 But tax authorities do pay attention to these entities and contractors to make sure they are not tax avoidance schemes.